 Study India Programme

-On their return to the UK, the students are expected to go into UK schools and disseminate their learning and experiences as ambassadors.
+The students also visit Mumbai which is the economic capital of India, furthering the student’s experience of a diverse multi-faceted country like India.
+On their return to the UK, the students visit UK schools and colleges to disseminate their learning and experiences as ambassadors.
 The students will also engage online and network with other young people in the UK, to communicate the need to be Global Citizens.

 UK-India Education and Research Initiative. © British Council.